mcgill-robotics-archive/electrical/README.md

   single commit)__
 * Commit your changes often
 * Write meaningful commit messages
+* Look at the sample folder for a style example
 * If you run in to problems, contact a division leader instead of messing around blindly